qianyuez/inverse_kinematic_3d_model/README.md

 ## Data
 longbow locomotion pack

-This 3d model is created by FireFoxFighters and published on Sketchfab.
+This 3d character model is created by FireFoxFighters and published on Sketchfab.

 To download: